mmkuang/grayclhn.github.io/_posts/2011-08-01-computing-handout.md

 ---
 layout: post
 title: Handout on software and computing
+abstract: I originally wrote this handout for my graduate econometrics class.
+It may be interesting to other people too, so I've moved it to this part of the webpage.
 ---

 This brief handout lists and justifies some of my opinions about